 this is YOUR time to gather for a holy convocation with the family you didn't even know you have: the Ecclessia, the body of Messiah.

 If you can observe Tabernacles in Jerusalem, that's awesome.
-If not, please do so with us at Sukkot of the Rockies 2019: Kingdom of Priests!
+If not, please join us at Sukkot of the Rockies!

 What is the Feast of Tabernacles and Why is it Important to Believers Today?

 The Feast of Tabernacles / Introduction to Sukkot

 The seventh (and final) feast given to Israel is called Sukkot, or the “Feast of Tabernacles.”
 Sukkot is observed in the fall, from the 15th to the 22nd of the seventh month on the Biblical calendar.
 During this time many Jewish families construct a sukkah, a small hut in which meals are eaten throughout the festival, some also sleep each night of the Feast in the sukkah.
 The sukkah is used to remember the huts [plural: sukkot] Israel lived in during their 40-year sojourn in the wilderness after the exodus from Egypt.
 Later, after Israel entered the land of promise, Sukkot was associated with the fall harvest and came to be known as Chag ha-Asif , the “Festival of Ingathering” (of the harvest) at the end of the year.